How to get to Monastiraki Square

 If you are only for a couple of nights in Athens and you wish to make the most of it, there is nothing better than having a local showing you around!
 Feel free to contact us and together we can create a unique itinerary to include all the things you wish to see and experience!
 If you are a nightcrawler, you can even enjoy a nightlife tour with a local Athenian who will show you the best of the city at night, according to your interest.

 Monastiraki is a timeless, hotspot area of the Athenian center.
-Next to it, you will find two of the main, commercial streets of Athens, the paved Aeolus with the endless shops, and Ermou, the most famous shopping street of Athens named after another god, the Olympian Hermes.
+Next to it, you will find two of the main, commercial streets of Athens, the paved Aeolou Street with endless shops, and Ermou Street, the most famous shopping street of Athens named after another god, the Olympian Hermes.
 When you are in Monastiraki you are essentially at the center of everything!
 A breath away from Syntagma, the vibrant Psyri, the wonderful Thissio, and the romantic Plaka!
 Stroll around freely and enjoy the vibes!